sunfounder/thales_kit/docs/source/hello_led.rst

     utime.sleep(2)
     led_onboard.value(0)

-Finally, we should make the LED blink.
-Create a loop, rewrite the program, and it will be what you saw at the beginning of this chapter.
+Finally, we should try making the LED blink.
+Using a while statement, rewrite the program with a loop.
+The Hello LED program will now be what you saw at the beginning of this chapter.

 .. code-block:: python